This is a part of GT MAP activities and Themetic semester on Dynamics.

 There will be light refreshments through out the event.
 The seminars will be held at Skiles 006.

-Prof. Martin Short and his student will present their research.
+Prof. Fumin Zhang (GT ECE) and his associate will present their research.

 3:45PM -- 4:00PM Break with Discussions